TOLOSAT/iridium-payload/README.md

-# iridium-payload
+# Iridium Payload
 Github repository for the Iridium payload.
-Include a driver to control an iridium modem from any laptop, written by Erwan Jariel.
+Includes a driver to control an iridium modem from any laptop, written by [Erwan Jariel](https://github.com/Jarwan).